sarahfossheim/fossheim-io/writing/posts/react-text-splitting/index.md

 pageTitle: 'Splitting text into individual characters with React'
 date: '2019-12-15'
 categories: ['react', 'front-end', 'tutorial']
+title: 'Splitting text into individual characters with React'
+excerpt: "How to make a reusable and accessible React component to split text."
 ---

 Recently I needed to animate the individual characters in a heading element.
 I was hoping there would be a convenient css-only solution, similar to `:nth-child(i)` , but unfortunately that doesn't exist.
 So I decided to research how to achieve something similar, and accessible, nonetheless.